tanmatt/QuoteOfTheDay/README.md

 - Wed Apr 24 07:00:12 2024 | Our character is not so much the product of race and heredity as of those circumstances by which nature forms our habits, by which we are nurtured and live. - Marcus Tullius Cicero
 - Thu Apr 25 07:00:07 2024 | Everyone went donuts over them - Leslie Hochsztein
 - Fri Apr 26 07:00:07 2024 | True art is characterized by an irresistible urge in the creative artist. - Albert Einstein
+- Sat Apr 27 07:00:07 2024 | Life is neither good or evil, but only a place for good and evil. - Marcus Aurelius